ActiveSolution/active-lab-iac2022/labs/pulumi.md

 > pulumi up
 ```

-This command will output a definition of what resources it will create, and ask you whether or not to proceed and if password was set then it will ask you for the password.
+This command will output a definition of what resources it will create, and ask you whether or not to proceed, and if a passphrase was set, it will ask you for that.

 __Note:__ An interactive prompt like this is not a great solution for a non-interactive scenario like for example a deployment pipeline.
 In this scenarios, you can append `-y` to automatically approve the changes.

-And if you set a password then you could set PULUMI_CONFIG_PASSPHRASE in your environment.
-You might do this locally as part of your local development loop (so you don't have to type your passphrase over and over) or in your dev/prod enviroment (where you would be unable to type your passphrase in interactively).
-There will be more about this further down in this lab.
+If you set a passphrase, which is definitely recommended, then you should set PULUMI_CONFIG_PASSPHRASE in your environment.
+You might do this locally as part of your local development loop, or in your dev/prod environment (where you would be unable to type your passphrase in interactively).
+There will be more about this later in this lab.

 The output should look something like this